A Web Site Is Not Enough!

 On the positive side, the penetration of computers and access to high-speed Internet access has increased dramatically over the last seven years.
 The vast majority of U.S. households now have PCs and Internet access.
 We can only expect these numbers to continue to rise and therefore it is not surprising that over 80% of homebuyers are using the web to conduct real estate research.

 However, several negative forces more than outweigh the positives:

 Rise in Number of REALTORS®.
-From 2000-2006, the membership of the National Assn. of REALTORS® almost doubled from 766,000 to 1,358,000 – the largest sustained growth in real estate professionals ever recorded.
+The membership of the National Assn. of REALTORS® continues to rise.
 No doubt the current industry climate will shake down the numbers in a healthy manner.
-However, with low barriers to entry there will likely remain a surplus of agents and brokers for some time to come.
+However, with low barriers to entry, there will likely remain a surplus of agents and brokers for some time to come.

 What do REALTORS® Need to Do?

-- Expose Your Listings.
+Expose Your Listings.
 Get your valuable listings on major portals e.g. Yahoo Real Estate, Google Base, Trulia, Craigslist where homebuyers are actively searching.
-Several companies e.g. iHOUSE, Advanced Access, have developed free automatic processes for submission to such sites if you have a website account.

 - MLS Search.
 This is by far the most useful feature to have on your website.
 Looking for a home to buy is the number one real estate activity on the web, and if you can provide them a location to view a complete database of listings they will come back for more.
 Vendors such as iHomeFinder and IDXPro now provide agent branded IDX search where homebuyers can sign up to receive automated updates on properties they are interested in.